code-423n4/2023-01-numoen-findings/data/Allarious-Q.md

-The fact that a function always produces arbitrage opportuniy

-An inverse pool of the current thing, how does that effect?

 Pair.sol, lines 53 - 67:

 invariant can leave the pool in an where it has more liquidity that it has recorded.
 When a + b > c + d, protocol expects the arbitrageurs to come and take the liquidity away, or call the `mint`function in `lendgine` to add the liquidity without paying anything until a + b = c + d.
 Protocol can avoid finishing up in states with a + b > c + d where they introduce clear arbitrage opportunities and can easily return the remaining amount to the owner.